Dr. Heidi Noels and Dr. Yvonne Döring receive the W.H. Hauss Award from the DGAF

 Project S-01: Translational integration and evaluation of experimental concepts by evaluation of cohorts from clinical studies, international registries and center-based cohorts

-Project S-02: Central platform for standardization and development of animal models and histopathological analyses
+Project S-02: Central platform of standardized CKD-CVD animal models and histopathological analyses

-This central platform provides intensive support to all researchers of SFB/TRR219 in standardized animal models for CKD-CVD, functional in vivo analyses, and reproducible tools for the assessment of cardiac and renal histo-pathology.
-In this context, this platform has intensively and successfully cooperated with all consortium partners within the first funding period.
-For the second funding period, the service project aims to continue this intensive support and collaboration of the entire consortium on animal models and histo-pathological analyses and further refine existing and develop novel models and analysis tools.
+This central platform provides intensive support to all researchers of SFB/TRR219 in standardized animal models for CKD-CVD and reproducible tools for the assessment of cardiac and renal histopathology in both animal and human tissues.
+In this context, this platform has intensively and successfully cooperated with all consortium partners within the previous funding periods.
+For the third funding period, this service project aims to continue this intensive support and collaboration with the entire consortium by supporting animal modeling of CKD-CVD and histopathological analysis, including computational pathology, of both preclinical and clinical specimens.

 Project S-03: Mass spectrometry to identify, quantify and localize novel regulators of pathological processes underlying CKD-associated CVD